 - The Air Issues and Regulations Committee (AIR) was created in 1987 to provide air quality information to publicly owned treatment works.
 On July 1, 1994, AIR became a group within BACWA, with revenues provided by participating agencies and expenditures determined by those agencies.
-On July 1, 2015, AIR began a three year transition to become a BACWA Committee with revenues provided by contributions from participating agencies and by BACWA. - San Francisco Bay Area Pollution Prevention Group (BAPPG) was created in 1990 to develop regional public education programs regarding water pollution.
-In fiscal year 2002, BAPPG became part of BACWA.
-BAPPG expenses are funded by contributions from participating agencies and by BACWA. - State Proposition 50 (Prop50) is a California Department of Water Resources (DWR) program to administer funds consistent with the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002.
+On July 1, 2017, AIR became a BACWA Committee whose activities are now funded entirely by BACWA dues. - State Proposition 50 (Prop50) is a California Department of Water Resources (DWR) program to administer funds consistent with the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002.
 BACWA applied for and was awarded a Prop 50 grant, State grant No. 4600007654.
-The Prop 50 revenue and expenses include disbursements from DWR, disbursements to participating agencies, and administrative costs. - State Proposition 84 (Prop84) is a California Department of Water Resources (DWR) program to administer funds consistent with the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Projection Bond Act of 2006.
+The Prop 50 revenue and expenses include disbursements from DWR, disbursements to participating agencies, and administrative costs.
+As of June 30, 2017, the Prop 50 grant has been fully paid by DWR, and fully dispersed to participating agencies.
+Any remaining funds contributed by participating agencies to fund administrative costs have been fully reimbursed to the participating agencies.
+The Prop 50 fund balance is \$0 as of June 30, 2017. - State Proposition 84 (Prop84) is a California Department of Water Resources (DWR) program to administer funds consistent with the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Projection Bond Act of 2006.
 BACWA applied for and was awarded a Prop 84 grant, State Grant No. 4600009715.
-The Prop 84 revenue and expenses include disbursements from DWR, disbursements to participating agencies, and administrative costs.
+The Prop 84 revenue and expenses include disbursements from DWR, disbursements to participating agencies, and administrative costs. - The Water Quality Attainment Strategies (WQAS) is a program to develop and fund regional projects that benefit participants.
+The program changed its name to the Clean Bay Collaborative during Fiscal Year 2010.
+Revenues come from contributions from program participants and expenditures are determined by the BACWA principals.